Retrieves the level (peak amplitude) of a mixer source channel.

 handle | The channel handle. |

-BASS_ERROR_HANDLE | handle is not plugged into a mixer. |
+BASS_ERROR_HANDLE | handle is not a mixer source. |

 BASS_ERROR_NOTAVAIL | The channel does not have buffering enabled. |